nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 This means that if two users with the same fingerprint, on the same wifi, were to click a Branch link for your app, we would blacklist those digital fingerprints for the expiration duration.
 Therefore, when either user opens up your app, no match would be made.

 {% endprotip %}

+## Handling personally identifiable information

+{% caution %}
+Deep link usecases that include sensitive or personally identifiable information are discouraged.
+This is because there is always a slight possibility of mismatches occurring, which could lead to users seeing incorrect content.
+{% endcaution %}

+Our advice is to ensure that users are not able to abuse your system if they are deep linked incorrectly to your app.
+Examples of usecases to avoid are:

+1. Automatically logging users into your app by including usernames and passwords in Branch links.
+1. Deep linking users to items they have purchased, or allowing them to change the state of their order without having them log into your app first.
+1. Deep linking to explicit content.

+In the event that you choose to move forward with a usecase that does include sensitive information in your Branch links, you should check for the `+match_guaranteed: true` key-value pair in your initial Branch session callback, prior to routing to the deep linked content.
+Matching methods that provide `+match_guaranteed: true` are discussed in the [Methods with 100% match accuracy](#methods-with-100-match-accuracy) section above.
+Methods that return `+match_guaranteed: false` is discussed in [Methods without 100% match accuracy](#methods-without-100-match-accuracy).